 Chaska, Minn. – The Chaska Human Rights Commission is seeking nominations for the 2018 Chaska Human Rights Award.

-Eligible recipients are individuals and organizations (businesses, volunteers or religious groups) that have shown special efforts to ensure all citizens of Chaska equal opportunities in employment, housing, public accommodations, public services, education and such other affairs as affect the social well-being of the Chaska Community.
+Eligible recipients are individuals and organizations (businesses, volunteer groups or religious affiliations) who have taken special efforts to provide equal opportunities to all Chaska citizens.
+These opportunities come in the form of employment, housing, public accommodations, public services, education and a variety of affairs that affect the social well-being of the Chaska community.

 “Chaska is a place where many people commit time to helping others in a variety of ways,” said Jen Welvaert, the Chaska Human Rights Commission Chairperson.
 “Often, they work quietly behind the scenes.
 The Chaska Human Rights Award serves as a way to recognize and highlight the important efforts individuals and organizations provide to ensure our community members have equal access to basic human rights.”

-Nomination forms can be found by following this link.
-Completed applications can be dropped off in-person at Chaska City Hall, mailed to the Chaska Human Rights Commission, 1 City Hall Plaza, Chaska, MN 55318, or emailed to Nate Kabat.
-The deadline to submit applications is December 20, 2018.
+Nomination forms can be found on the Chaska Human Right's Commission webpage.
+Completed nominations can be dropped off in person at Chaska City Hall, mailed to the Chaska Human Rights Commission (1 City Hall Plaza, Chaska, MN 55318), or emailed to Nate Kabat, The deadline to submit applications is December 20, 2018.

 Past award recipients include:

 - 2012: Guardian Angels Church Homebound Ministry

 - 2013: Gordon Stewart

 - 2014: The Gathering Place, St. John’s Lutheran Church